 Check if the server_name is set with your domain address.
 In my setup, it should be:

-If you’ve made the changes to reflect server name to your domain address, then test the configuration file using below command:
+If you’ve made the changes to reflect the server name to your domain address, then test the configuration file using the below command:

 sudo nginx -t